What is Change Analytics?

-Data helps us verify, understand, and quantify actions, allowing for informed business decisions.
+A data-driven approach to change management helps organizations navigate these complexities with precision.
+Data helps leaders verify, understand, and quantify actions, allowing for informed business decisions.
 And decisions around change should be no different.
-Whether implementing an organizational transformation or launching a new technology, using data to guide the change management strategy provides an organization with a compass for the change journey, allowing data to steer decisions and course correct as needed.
+Whether implementing a new technology or spearheading a major reorganization, using data as a guide provides a compass to steer change initiatives and make necessary course corrections.

 # What is Change Analytics?